Lammutaja/mausmaa-bingo/README.md

 ### Installing

 ```
-Pull repository and run Main.java in your IDEA
+Pull repository and build + run Main.java in your IDEA
 ```

-## Built With

-* Java

 ## Authors